Reinhold Niebuhr

 Karl Paul Reinhold Niebuhr (Note: Pronounced /ˈraɪnhoʊld ˈniːbʊər/.)
-(June 21, 1892 – June 1, 1971) was an American Reformed theologian, ethicist, commentator on politics and public affairs, and professor at Union Theological Seminary for more than 30 years.
+(June 21, 1892 – June 1, 1971) was an American Mainline Protestant theologian in the Reformed tradition, ethicist, commentator on politics and public affairs, and professor at Union Theological Seminary for more than 30 years.
 Niebuhr was one of America's leading public intellectuals for several decades of the 20th century and received the Presidential Medal of Freedom in 1964.
 A public theologian, he wrote and spoke frequently about the intersection of religion, politics, and public policy, with his most influential books including Moral Man and Immoral Society and The Nature and Destiny of Man.

 Starting as a minister with working-class sympathies in the 1920s and sharing with many other ministers a commitment to pacifism and socialism, his thinking evolved during the 1930s to neo-orthodox realist theology as he developed the philosophical perspective known as Christian realism.
 He attacked utopianism as ineffectual for dealing with reality.
 Niebuhr's realism deepened after 1945 and led him to support American efforts to confront Soviet communism around the world.
 A powerful speaker, he was one of the most influential thinkers of the 1940s and 1950s in public affairs.
 Niebuhr battled with religious liberals over what he called their naïve views of the contradictions of human nature and the optimism of the Social Gospel, and battled with religious conservatives over what he viewed as their naïve view of scripture and their narrow definition of "true religion".
 During this time he was viewed by many as the intellectual rival of John Dewey.

 Niebuhr's contributions to political philosophy include using the resources of theology to argue for political realism.
 His work has also significantly influenced international relations theory, leading many scholars to move away from idealism and embrace realism.
 (Note: "Political realism" in foreign policy emphasizes national interest and is opposed to "idealism".
 See Doyle 1997.)
 A large number of scholars, including political scientists, political historians, and theologians, have noted his influence on their thinking.
 Aside from academics, activists such as Myles Horton and Martin Luther King Jr., and numerous politicians have also cited his influence on their thought, including Hillary Clinton, Hubert Humphrey, and Dean Acheson, as well as presidents Barack Obama and Jimmy Carter.
 Niebuhr has also influenced the Christian right in the United States.
 The Institute on Religion and Democracy, a conservative think tank founded in 1981, has adopted Niebuhr's concept of Christian realism on their social and political approaches.

 Aside from his political commentary, Niebuhr is also known for having composed the Serenity Prayer, a widely recited prayer which was popularized by Alcoholics Anonymous.
 Niebuhr was also one of the founders of both Americans for Democratic Action and the International Rescue Committee and also spent time at the Institute for Advanced Study at Princeton, while serving as a visiting professor at both Harvard and Princeton.
 He was also the brother of another prominent theologian, H. Richard Niebuhr.